nobooli/POLton/docs/src/trivia-streams.md

 She said that she enjoys coming up with new thumbnail ideas and likes seeing everyone's reactions to them.

-There are quite a lot of people within Nijisanji that praises her thumbnails.
+There are quite a lot of people within Nijisanji who praise her thumbnail-making skills.
 Here are some of the comments by other streamers:

-Takamiya Rion: I like the thumbnails from these parts (right when she was still beginning), Ah, these are irresistably good!
+Takamiya Rion: I like the thumbnails from these parts (when she Lulu still new), Ah, these are irresistably good!
 Maimoto Keisuke: Suzuhara Lulu is talented when it comes to making thumbnails.
 Debidebi Debiru: I like the images this girl makes so much.
-Lize Helesta: This is really, really, definitely unique.
+Lize Helesta: These are seriously really unique.

 [Pink is No Good]
-This is what her customer said when she's selling her Kirby painting.
-It came across as shocking to her and the viewers when she got such criticism.
+This is what her customer said when she was selling her Kirby painting.
+Hearing such criticism was shocking to her and the viewers.

 [Youtube Gaming Week]